akamai/terraform-provider-akamai/docs/resources/edge_hostname.md

 # akamai_edge_hostname

-~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Provisioning module.
+~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Property Provisioning module.
 To upgrade to the new version, you have to update this resource.
-See the [migration guide](../guides/1.0_migration.md) for details.
+See the [upgrade guide](../guides/1.0_migration.md) for details.

 The `akamai_edge_hostname` resource lets you configure a secure edge hostname.
 Your edge hostname determines how requests for your site, app, or content are mapped to